appactions/appactions/packages/docs/pages/index.md

 # About

 App Actions is a utility library and developer tool for writing end-to-end (E2E) tests for React apps.
-It's a test runner agnostics solution that integrates with Cypress and Selenium*.
+It's a test runner agnostics solution that integrates with Cypress*.

-**Out of the box Selenium support is work in progress.*
+**Support for other runners is under development.*

 App Actions helps to solve the following problems: